Hello player. Challenge: make it through this article and receive +10 WP (Wisdom Points) and +10 CP (Context Points).

-Before any of these terms I just knew I played a lot of PC games or simulations and witnessed each new title getting bigger and more elaborate; more involving.
+Before any of these terms (even ‘Neuromancer’ and ‘Cyberspace’) I just knew I played a lot of PC games or simulations and witnessed each new title getting bigger and more elaborate; more involving.
 I wanted the next experience and when I couldn’t buy one, I wanted to imagine my ideal one… my ultimate game.
 Or I’d watch movies like TRON or Wargames.
-I didn’t really know what that ultimate, special game was, but it was going to be massive, social, persistent, accessible…
+I didn’t really know what that ultimate, special game was, but it was going to be massive, social, persistent, accessible… We all knew games would be huge.

 Others write clearly from a deep love of games and have great fun playing with fresh terminology, concepts, magical VR ‘powers’ and blending fantasy with technology.
 It can all get pretty far-fetched and test the resilience of any reader dipping their sci-fi toes into this game-drenched water.
 But nothing hits – truly – home like a Blade Runner or a Dune.
 Deep books and deep movies, that make atmospheric games too.
 Maybe you have suggestions for some relevant, entertaining sci-fi?
 Alex ‘Ex Machina‘ Garland maybe?
 Comments welcome.

-Some of them do hit home.
+Some of these books do hit home.
 But are they good books?
 They might make pretty good movies.
 Or more directly, scenarios for future game franchises.
 They pay their debts to previous things.
 But in themselves they’re pretty lost.
 A very few of them might become ‘great books’ or be turned into ‘sci-fi film masterpieces’.
 That’s just fine, but the percentage will be low.
 Is this because it’s harder maybe to have something ‘great’ to say?
-One of the leading lights, ‘Ready Player One’ by Ernest Cline, managed to do this but is ultimately redeemed by its debt to Roald Dahl and by a tribute it pays to circa 1980s+ gaming culture and its history.
+One of the leading lights, ‘Ready Player One‘ by Ernest Cline, [‘pseudo-LitRPG’ and more GameLit since it has few statistics and RPG elements?] managed to do this but is ultimately redeemed by its debt to Roald Dahl and by a tribute it pays to circa 1980s+ gaming culture and its history.
 Of course Spielberg reached out for that.
 But is the stuff of a classic, or just a rallying cry for the heights that video games have now reached and are destined to become?

 Where’s it all going?